María Elena Holly: Marriage to Buddy Holly

-In the early morning hours of February 3, 1959, Buddy Holly was on tour when he and fellow musicians Ritchie Valens and The Big Bopper died in an airplane crash along with pilot Roger Peterson outside Clear Lake, Iowa.
+In the early morning hours of February 3, 1959, Buddy Holly was on tour when he and fellow musicians Ritchie Valens and Jiles Perry Richardson Jr. (The Big Bopper) died in an airplane crash along with pilot Roger Peterson outside Clear Lake, Iowa.
 At the time, Holly and Santiago had been married for only five months, and she learned of his death from the reports on television.
 As a result of psychological trauma from the incident, Santiago miscarried with her husband's child on February 4.
 Her husband was interred in Lubbock.

 Santiago-Holly did not attend the funeral and has never visited the grave site.
 In an interview with the Lubbock Avalanche-Journal, she later said, "In a way, I blame myself.
 I was not feeling well when he left.
 I was two weeks pregnant, and I wanted Buddy to stay with me, but he had scheduled that tour.
 It was the only time I wasn't with him.
 And I blame myself because I know that, if only I had gone along, Buddy never would have gotten into that airplane."

 Following the miscarriage suffered by Santiago-Holly and the circumstances in which she was informed of his death, a policy was later adopted by authorities not to disclose victims' names until after their families have been informed.